Are you tracking the numbers that matter?

 - Which levers should I pull to improve my results?

-If you replied, “no” to any of these statements, then consider revisiting your scoreboard.
+If you replied “no” to any of these, then it’s worth revisiting your scoreboard.

 This is why you need to track Key Performance Indicators (KPIs).